-Acolytes serve and assist the clergy at the altar and perform a wide variety of ritual functions in our worship.
-Young people often serve as acolytes, in this way creating a foundation for a meaningful religious life in years to come.
-Acolyte trainings are held regularly.
-Please contact the church office if you or your child is interested.
+Acolytes serve and assist the clergy at the altar and perform a variety of ritual functions in our worship.
+They contribute to the beauty of our services by lighting and extinguishing candles and serving as crucifers and torch bearers for the processions at the beginning and end of the service and for the gospel procession.
+Young people often serve as acolytes and, in this way, create a foundation for a meaningful religious life in the future.
+Acolyte trainings are held as needed.
+Contact Diana Ardley.

 The Altar Guild is a lay ministry for men and women who serve God by preparing the Altar and Sanctuary for Sunday worship and special services such as weddings and funerals, and by maintaining and caring for the sacred vessels, altar linens and vestments.
 The tasks of the Altar Guild include polishing, dusting, arranging flowers, and maintaining supplies used in worship.
 Contact Diana Ardley.